quxbaz/qwux/README.md

 ```

 #### `values`
-* Gets the values from an object.
+* Gets the values of an object.
 ```js
 values (obj) => array
 /*